Dmytro Polovynka

 Special dealing rules

-If the player does not have any tiles from the two highest ranks - (chiefs or ministers), then he can request a redeal.
-If one of these values is a “point”, then the highest rank is shifted one tile down.
-For example, if [1:1] is a point, then the two highest ranks in the sky suit are [6:6] and [4:4].
+If a player has no tiles from the two highest ranks (chiefs or ministers), he may request a redeal.
+If one of these ranks is the point, then the highest rank shifts down one position.
+For example, if [1:1] is a point, then the two highest sky ranks become [6:6] and [4:4].

-If a player has all [6:6] doubles in hand and they are not a point, he should announce this and even lay it out in front of him so that the other players can adjust their play.
+If a player holds all [6:6] tiles and they are not points, he must announce this and lay them out in front of him so the other players can adjust their play.

 A mother is looking for a son